vossisboss/tutorial-series/Create-footer-for-all-pages.md

 ]
 ```

-Now, restart your server and reload your homepage.
-You should see your social media links at the bottom of your homepage.
+Now, reload your [homepage](http://127.0.0.1:8000).
+You'll see your social media links at the bottom of your homepage.

-# Add footer text
+# Create editable footer text with Wagtail Snippets

 Having only your social media links in your portfolio footer isn't ideal.
 You can add other items, like site credits and copyright notices, to your footer.
 One way to do this is to use the Wagtail snippet feature to create an editable footer text in your admin interface and display it in your portfolio footer.